 (AKA: The Apple People)

 Champlain Orchards employs over 35 local Vermont residents year-round, including many families.
 We also welcome an awesome Jamaican crew during our harvest season!
 Learn more about our staff, from Cider Makers to Truck Drivers to Bakers, to see how we keep the Orchard running smoothly.
-We feature our staff members (as well as a whole bunch of other stuff) on our Facebook page, with extended interviews.

 Like what you see & want to join in?
 Head on over to our Employment page.

 The story of Champlain Orchards as we know it today began in 1998, when twenty-seven year old Bill Suhr purchased 60 acres of orchard in Shoreham, Vermont.
 At the time, his motivation and initiative to live off the land overshadowed the fact that apple growing and fruit farming were not in his realm of knowledge.
 Today, Champlain Orchards manages over 220 acres of fruit trees that includes over 100 varieties of apples as well as plums, peaches, nectarines, European and Asian Pears, raspberries, cherries, and blueberries.
 Needless to say, Bill is as ambitious as they come.
 His passion for the land and the fruit mixed with his forward thinking and goals of success and sustainability to create a thriving Vermont agricultural business that provides for communities all over the state.
 But he was and is far from alone in his efforts.
 The knowledgeable Shoreham orchard community, an equally motivated wife and business partner, Andrea Scott, and a hard working Champlain Orchards Crew all continually contribute to cultivating and shaping the Orchard into the business we know and trust today.